abdfaizaan/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 1. Select **Review + Create**.
 Once the resource is validated select **Create**.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
+   > - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help.

    <validation step="b5846aa2-f0da-4c3f-983d-c6a572536624" />

 ## Task 2: Enable a service endpoint